The 22nd district is adorned with bunting and the flag is at half-staff.

 "He was one of our best no question about it.
 We are all in shock and we are going suffer this loss for a very, very long time," said Commissioner Ramsey.

-Funeral arrangements are pending but members of the Philadelphia Police Department have established a trust fund for Officer Wilson's family.
+Members of the Philadelphia Police Department have established a trust fund for the family of Robert Wilson III.

 Anyone wishing to make a donation can do so in person at the following